 SensiML Free Trial and Starter Editions are being phased out and replaced with SensiML Community Edition that encompasses all the functionality combined within these two offerings as a zero-cost option for evaluation and proof-of-concept projects.

 Existing Free Trial users may continue to use their account to explore sample datasets and convert to Community Edition when ready by contacting SensiML with an upgrade request.
 Existing Starter Edition users will be automatically converted and will see their account status change from Starter to Community Edition plan.
 No action is required and no impact to existing usage or projects will occur.
 Customers with concerns or questions may reach out to firstname.lastname@example.org or via the inquiry web form.

 SensiML makes sample datasets available for evaluating the toolkit even prior to having your own data.
 We publish a growing collection of additional datasets on SensiML Data Depot.
-All tiers of SensiML from Free Trial through Enterprise edition can utilize these sample datasets.
+All tiers of SensiML from Community Edition through Enterprise edition can utilize these sample datasets.

-However, to get the most out of the one-time Starter pricing it is advised that you have a plan of action in mind for your own intended application which may or may not include existing data you have already on-hand.
-The SensiML Data Capture Lab tool greatly simplifies the collection and labeling of new datasets from sensor devices than would otherwise be possible using DIY data acquisition and custom data translation and cleansing scripts.
+The SensiML Data Capture Lab tool also greatly simplifies the collection and labeling of new datasets from sensor devices than would otherwise be possible using DIY data acquisition and custom data translation and cleansing scripts.

-Free Trial is best suited for those users who are still exploring what edge AI can do for them and how they might apply it to their IoT application(s).
-By working through example applications SensiML provides in the Free Trial, it is possible to familiarize yourself with what can be done and start formulating a defined project.
+Community Edition is best suited for those users who are still exploring what edge AI can do for them and how they might apply it to their IoT application(s).
+By working through provided example applications, it is possible to familiarize yourself with what can be done and start formulating a defined project.
 We also have published a whitepaper that describes in more depth the benefits and potential for edge AI sensor algorithms.